-You might even be surprised to find after your vacation that your superstar abilities become super, superstar!
+You might even be surprised to find after your vacation that your superstar abilities become super, superstar.
 Why?
 Vacation benefits for employees are widely known.
-Inc. points out high level scientific study results that show vacations can:
+One study’s results that show vacations:

 Excuse 5: Travel is Overrated

 Thought the benefits of vacations were enough?
-Nope!
-Travel, alone, also provides benefits to humans.
+Nope.
+Travel also provides benefits to humans.